kikocorreoso/test_pypy_numpypy/README.md

 In case you want to undo the work made by the script just do the following:

-    rm  ~/bin/pypy
-    rm -fr ~/bin/pypyvenv/

-and remove the folder where the portable pypy is that should be named **pypy50** or **pypy51** depending if you installed pypy 5.0 or pypy 5.1.1, respectively:
+* remove the folder where the portable pypy was installed

-    rm -fr ~/pypy50

-or

-    rm -fr ~/pypy51

-And edit your *.bashrc* to remove the lines:
+* And edit your *.bashrc* to remove the lines:

-    # Added path to include pypy by tornado
+    # Added path to include pypy by user $USER
     export PATH=[...........]